Adekolaau/Polished-data-hub/Bellabeat/Bellabeat .md

 ## Introduction

-In this analysis, I will explore and visualize the Bellabeat datasets to gain insights into smart device usage and its relationship with Bellabeat’s products.
-The datasets include daily activity, hourly calories, hourly intensities, hourly steps, sleep day, and weight log information.
-I will focus on data cleaning, exploration, and visualization to address specific business questions and provide valuable insights for Bellabeat.
+In the analysis, I explored and visualized the Bellabeat datasets to gain insights into smart device usage and its relationship with Bellabeat’s products.
+The datasets included daily activity, hourly calories, hourly intensities, hourly steps, sleep day, and weight log information.
+I focused on data cleaning, exploration, and visualization to address specific business questions and provided valuable insights for Bellabeat.

 ## Installing and Loading Packages

-I will start by installing and loading necessary packages for data manipulation and visualization.
+I started by installing and loading necessary packages for data manipulation and visualization.

 ``` r
 install.packages("tidyverse")